Resource Optimization for Semantic-Aware Networks with Task Offloading: Introduction

 \section{Introduction}

-The explosive growth of the amount of wireless data traffic increases the burden of the computation at the core networks and local devices, and the pressure on the wireless communication systems.
-These new challenges motivate new techniques, e.g., edge computing \cite{9606720} which offloads the computation burden from the core network and local devices to the edge servers (ESs), and semantic communications \cite{qin2022semantic} which only transmit the essential task-related information to reduce the wireless data traffic.
+The significant surge in wireless data traffic has led to an escalation in computational demands on both core networks and local devices, exerting immense pressure on wireless communication systems.
+In response to these challenges, novel techniques such as edge computing \cite{9606720} have emerged to offload the computation burden from the core network and local devices to the edge servers (ESs).
+Furthermore, semantic communications \cite{qin2022semantic} have been proposed and developed, which are robust to fast varying channel environments and can reduce the size of transmitted data.
+By extracting the meanings of data and filtering out useless and irrelevant information, semantic communications are expected to transmit only essential task-related information, which makes it a promising technique for task offloading systems.